 Prabath Nissanka – Head Coach of Melbourne Cricket Coaching

-Accredited LEVEL III High performance cricket coach.
+Accredited LEVEL III High performance cricket coach and Fitness Trainer.

 Sri Lanka National cricket team opening fast bowler, who strives to share his expertise and knowledge with young and upcoming cricketers.
 Prabath served as the Assistant National Bowling Coach for the Sri Lankan Cricket team.
 After arriving in Melbourne, Prabath became the Head Coach of Casey-South Melbourne Cricket Club.
 He completed his fitness training accreditation and now is the head coach of Melbourne Cricket Coaching